youmad-app/youmad-shell/README.md

 Yeah, we know.
 Another downloader script.
 How original.
 But this one actually works without making you want to throw your laptop out the window.
 Besides, **this one downloads the highest audio quality and never does any re-encoding**.

-**NOTE:** Due to a bug, YouMAD? will only download the first album in urls.txt.
-Please download albums individually, a fix is in the works.

 <img src="https://github.com/youmad-app/youmad-shell/blob/main/youmad-neon.png" width="500">

 ## Why YouMAD?
 Exists